THE RIDE TO FIGHT MS | SUNDAY 11 JUNE | 10KM | 25KM | 50KM | 100KM | 130KM

 Can I purchase merchandise on the day?

-There will be a merchandise tent where you will be able to purchase the official MS Brissie to the Bay jerseys and t-shirts.
-However, there will be limited stock available.
-To avoid disappointment, we recommend you place your order early.
+There will be a Merchandise tent at the Event Village where you will be able to purchase the official MS Brissie to the Bay jerseys, t-shirts and other merch on event day.
+However, there will be limited stock available by this point.
+To avoid disappointment, we recommend you place your order early through your dashboard!

 To ensure you purchase the correct size, please refer to our sizing chart.